Orange-OpenSource/a11y-guidelines/src/en/planning/legal-framework-in-france.md

 The legal framework for digital accessibility in France is largely based on European Union law.
 It is based on two directives:

-- Directive (EU) 2016/2012, known as the Web Accessibility Directive, on the accessibility of websites and mobile applications of public sector organizations.
+- Directive (EU) 2016/2012, known as the [Web Accessibility Directive](https://a11y-guidelines.orange.com/en/planning/legal-framework-in-france/#directive-ue-20162012-web-accessibility-directive), on the accessibility of websites and mobile applications.
-- Directive (EU) 2019/882, the European Accessibility Act, on the accessibility of certain products and services.
+- Directive (EU) 2019/882, the [European Accessibility Act](https://a11y-guidelines.orange.com/en/planning/legal-framework-in-france/#directive-ue-2019882-european-accessibility-act), on the accessibility of certain products and services.

 French law on digital accessibility is thus structured around this dual system of obligations for both private and public operators.

+## Directive (UE) 2016/2012 – Web Accessibility Directive

+- This directive is transposed by law no. 2018-771 of 5 September 2018, supplemented by decree no. 2019-768 and the ministerial order of 20 September 2019 on the general accessibility improvement reference framework.
+- In France, the law lays down obligations not only for the public sector, but also for all private companies with a 250+ million euros turnover.
+- Additional obligations exist through the law no. 2016-1321 of 7 October 2016 for a Digital Republic.

+### Scope: a limited number of services

+- Websites, extranet, intranet, business applications.
+- Mobile applications.
+- Software packages.

+**Obligations for businesses:**
+- Publication of a multi-year accessibility plan covering a maximum of 3 years, with an action plan for the current year ([for example, Orange's multi-year plan](https://gallery.orange.com/element?id=410806)).
+- Training for all digital stakeholders (such as decision-makers, buyers, product managers, designers, developers and communicators).
+- Publication of an accessibility declaration for each website or mobile application, with a "non-compliant", "partially compliant" or "fully compliant" statement on the home page.
+- Compliance of digital services concerned.

+**Obligations for each digital service:**
+- Accessibility statement specifying level of compliance, non-conformities, tools used for testing, a means for users to report problems.
+- Compliance with the _référentiel général d'amélioration de l'accessibilité_ (RGAA).

+The international dimension of the Orange Group, present in 26 countries, justifies considering the Web Content Accessibility Guidelines (WCAG) technical reference in its latest available version 2.2.
+However, the Orange Group provides a table of correspondences between the criteria of these 2 standards, which is available in French via the following link ([Correspondence between RGAA and WCAG](https://a11y-guidelines.orange.com/fr/cadrage/correspondance-rgaa-wcag/)).

+### Surveillance and Sanctions

+**Surveillance authority:**

+- Autorité de Régulation de la Communication Audiovisuelle et Numérique (ARCOM).

+**Sanctions:**

+- The penalty is €50,000 per service and can be renewed 6 months after the initial finding.

 ## Directive (UE) 2019/882 – European Accessibility Act